 In an MBA essay on a meaningful personal experience:

-• Applicant A describes his ascent of Machu Picchu; we learn that it was awe-inspiring, challenging, required excellent teamwork, and that he was moved on a deep level and grew from the experience.
+- Applicant A describes his ascent of Machu Picchu; we learn that it was awe-inspiring, challenging, and required excellent teamwork; he concludes by asserting that he was moved on a deep level and grew from the experience.

-• Applicant B takes us on a walk around her block.
-We learn about the struggles of her neighbors in the face of gentrification and her mixed feelings as one of the gentrifiers; how she informally refereed an argument among residents about the stop-and-frisk policy; the diversity of canine life on the block and the particular friendship between her pug and a neighbor’s Rottweiler.
+- Applicant B takes us on a walk around her block.
+We learn about the struggles of her neighbors facing gentrification and her mixed feelings as one of the gentrifiers; how she informally refereed an argument among residents over local policing; the diversity of canine life on the block and the blossoming friendship between her pug and a neighbor’s Rottweiler.
 She eventually gathers a diverse group of community members to try to proactively address the policing issue.

-We conclude from these essays that Applicant A spends a lot of money on personal fulfillment, lacks imagination, relies on banalities, and relishes physical challenges; and that Applicant B is alive to the richness of daily life, addresses ambiguity head-on, has humor, is compassionate, is attentive and alert, and cares about meaningful issues.
+We conclude from these essays that Applicant A spends a lot of money on personal fulfillment, lacks imagination, relies on banalities, and relishes physical challenges; and that Applicant B is alive to the richness of daily life, addresses ambiguity head-on, has humor, is compassionate, is attentive, and cares about meaningful issues.

 Point: Our personal qualities flow from and mirror our character.
 And when it comes to personal qualities, be assured, Stanford will prefer those of Applicant B – even though Applicant A’s topic is superficially more dramatic – because of the quality of character they reflect.
-There’s not anything different or mind-blowing about Applicant B’s personal qualities – they simply represent an engaged, thoughtful person.
-And there’s nothing wrong with climbing Machu Picchu or with writing about such an experience – but it’s not the fact of doing it that will impress; rather, what you have to say about it, arising from your personal qualities and reflecting your unique perspective that will catch the thoughtful admissions reader’s eye.
+Unlike Applicant A, Applicant B’s personal qualities represent an engaged, observant, thoughtful person.
+Certainly, there’s nothing wrong with climbing Machu Picchu or with writing about such an experience – but it’s not the fact of doing it that will impress; rather, what you have to say about it, arising from your personal qualities and reflecting your unique perspective that will catch the thoughtful admissions reader’s eye.

 Now the contribution part.
-Because Applicant B is attentive to and cares about her surroundings, she can respond and contribute to the daily life of her neighborhood.
+Because Applicant B is attentive to and cares about her surroundings, she responds and contributes to the daily life of her neighborhood.
 She is involved, she acts, and her actions have an impact (small and large: refereeing the argument; later starting a community group).
 She cares.
-She has specific questions and concerns and feelings and insights – which become her offering.
-She can bring this abundance, this world, this humanity “to the table.”
+She has specific questions and concerns and feelings and insights – and based on them she takes meaningful actions.
+She can bring this abundance, this world, this humanity and this energy “to the table.”
 You just know this person will be a big contributor wherever she is.
 She doesn’t have to explain that fact – it’s obvious!
 Follow her example.
-Let your personal qualities come alive by sharing what’s meaningful to you in your essays (and elsewhere if/as possible in the application) and how they are a springboard for involvement and action.
-Don’t explain that you will contribute; show that you do contribute, as a result of these qualities.
+Let your personal qualities come alive by sharing what’s meaningful to you in your essays (and elsewhere if possible in the application) and how they are a springboard for involvement and action.
+Don’t explain that you will contribute; show that you do contribute.
 It’s simply who you are.